Challenge students to value every human being--even the ones who are different from them

 6. A Story to Tell

 Sessions 6 and 7 will empower students with basic writing techniques and at least two different “story seeds” that they can use to develop a short play that will represent the culmination of our workshop.
 We’ll begin by introducing the five fundamental parts of a story: Exposition, Inciting Incident, Rising Action, Climax, and Denouement.
 We’ll involve everyone in practicing these story parts in a group storytelling activity.
-Now, we’ll ask students to pick one of the identifiable groups we’ve discussed during the sessions (like a person with a disability or a person of a different race).
-The goal is to synopsize a story (in writing) starring a person from that group.
-How does their humanity transcends superficial differences?
+Now, we’ll ask students to pick one of the identifiable groups they belong to (like a person with ADHD or Latinx heritage) and another group they do not belong to (like an elderly person or a transgender man).
+The goal is to synopsize a story, in writing, starring a person who shares both group identities.
+When students create their characters, how will their humanity emerge from the things that make them "different"?

 7. Keeping It Real

 Students will come to class today with a description of a real person that they observed last night.
-The person should belong to at least one identity group that the student does not.
-(For example, a female Asian teen might observe an elderly Black male.
-He belongs to at least three identity groups that she does not based on their genders, races/ ethnicities, and ages.)
+The person should share at least one identity group with the student.
+(For example, a Black female teen might observe a Black elderly male.
+They have many differences, but at least one thing in common: in this case, race.)
 Now, we’re going to develop the observed person into a fictional character.
-Students will pair up to answer a series of questions that develop a detailed biography for them.
+Students will pair up to answer a series of questions that develop a detailed biography.
 What does it feel like to walk in this person's shoes?

 8. The Whole Story, Part A